bio2rdf/bio2rdf-scripts/pdb/README.md

 This is the Bio2RDF parser for the PDB dataset.
 The files used for the conversion are the PDBML files.

 ##Requirements
+Make sure that the following software is installed and accessible to your users PATH:
 	1. Sun Java JRE 1.6 or above+
 	2. Apache Maven 2.2.0 or above+

 ##Building
+Run the following command to build the following:
 	mvn clean install

 ##Downloading source files
 This PDB RDFizer converts PDBML files to Bio2RDF R3 compliant linked data.
-To download and mirror the entire set of PDB files download and run the following Rsync script: https://gist.github.com/jctoledo/6426686
+To download and mirror the entire set of PDB files download and run this [rsync script](https://gist.github.com/jctoledo/6426686)

 ##Contents